rangle/angular-training-slides/slides/src/content/forms.md

 ## Nesting Form Data (2/2)

-Use the `NgModelGroup` directive to create nested structures
+- Use the `NgModelGroup` directive to create nested structures
+- It can be used on any element, though `fieldset` is often the most semantic

 ```html
 <form #myForm="ngForm">